jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/first-month/MinutesForMeetingForWorshipForBusiness.rst

          the conclusion that we would ask `M&O`_ to put together a charge for `REA`_.

-         There may be those who feel called to serve on `Adult Education and Action`_ Committee or to help create a charge for the committee with a range of activities for adult education and conversation.
+         There may be those who feel called to serve on `Religious Education and Action`_ Committee or to help create a charge for the committee with a range of activities for adult education and conversation.
          Those interested speak to `Ginger`_ or `Genie`_.